tracel-ai/burn/contributor-book/src/guides/onnx-to-burn-conversion-tool.md

 ### Step 3: Registering New Operations

+Register the `NodeType::<operation>` and create an `<operation>_conversion(node)` function, both in `src/onnx/to_burn.rs`.

-**Registering new operations in the ONNX -> Burn Conversion** To integrate new operations from an ONNX graph into the Burn framework, each operation must be registered within the ONNX graph conversion process.
+**Registering new operations in the ONNX -> Burn Conversion**
+To integrate new operations from an ONNX graph into the Burn framework, each operation must be registered within the ONNX graph conversion process.
 This is done in the `src/onnx/to_burn.rs` file, where the conversion from ONNX nodes to Burn nodes is orchestrated.

-In the `into_burn` method of the `OnnxGraph` struct, operations are matched with their corresponding conversion functions.
+In the `into_burn()` method of the `OnnxGraph` struct, operations are matched with their corresponding conversion functions.
 This method iterates over each node in the ONNX graph and, depending on the node type, calls a specific conversion function that translates the ONNX node into a corresponding Burn node.

 ```rust
 impl OnnxGraph {